Latest US, UK, EU advice to the Kingdom of Eswatini echoed by African Tourism Board

 - Protests and looting has been recorded in the African Kingdom of Eswatini.

-- The Eswatini People had been demanding democracy.
-This first peaceful attempt was ruined by criminal elements, taking advantage by the fragile situation to loot, rob and kill.
+- The Eswatini people have been demanding democracy.
+This first peaceful attempt was ruined by criminal elements taking advantage of the fragile situation to loot, rob, and kill.
 This was responded to with more violence.

-- According to a Government source a sense of stability has returned and HM King Mswati King’s called for a Sibaya
+- According to a government source, a sense of stability has returned and HM King Mswati called for a Sibaya.

-- The African Tourism Board is headquartered in Eswatini and echoed the joined Statement issued by the United States, the European Union and the United Kingdom calling for calm and a constructive dialogue between all parties.
+- The African Tourism Board is headquartered in Eswatini and echoed the joint statement issued by the United States, the European Union, and the United Kingdom calling for calm and a constructive dialogue between all parties.

 Located between South Africa and Mozambique, the country has suffered what Amnesty International has defined as a “full-frontal assault on human rights” as the monarchy desperately attempts to hold on to power.